collapsed-stacks/startups/questions/6250/can-concepts-or-processes-be-patented.md

 - posted by: [Paparazzi](https://stackexchange.com/users/300272/paparazzi) on 2015-09-03
 - score: 1

-<p>"Assume some people already know about this method and practice it themselves"  </p>
+"Assume some people already know about this method and practice it themselves"

-<p>It is not new.
+It is not new.
 Unless you can prove it was invented by you then no you cannot get a patent.
-Even if it was invented by you does mean you can patent it.</p>
+Even if it was invented by you does mean you can patent it.

 ## Answer 7256